centreon/centreon-documentation/en/integrations/plugin-packs/tutorials/azure-credential-configuration.md

 * **client ID**
 * **client secret**

-To have these tokens, you need to create a new application in Azure.
-The below steps detail how to create this application and set the right permissions to monitor Azure resources.
+You need to create a new application in Azure to obtain these tokens.
+The steps below detail how to create this application and set the right permissions to monitor Azure resources.

 * Create an *Application* in Azure Active Directory:
 	- Log in to Azure Portal.